SitePen/dstore/docs/Collection.md

 	var TrackableMemory = declare([Memory, Trackable]);

+Trackable requires client side querying functionality.
+Client side querying functionality is available in `dstore/SimpleQuery` (and inherited by `dstore/Memory`).
+If you are using a `Request`, `Rest`, or other server side store, you will need to implement client-side query functionality (by implemented querier methods), or mixin `SimpleQuery`:

+	var TrackableRest = declare([Rest, SimpleQuery, Trackable]);

 Once we have created a new instance from this store, we can track a collection, which could be the top level store itself, or a downstream filtered or sorted collection:

 	var store = new TrackableMemory({data: ...});